logoPostPlanify

 Pros:

-• Unlimited AI caption generation on all plans (Zoho Social caps at 40-80 credits/mo)
+• Unlimited AI captions and AI image generation (Zoho Social caps AI at 40-80 credits/mo, no image gen)

 • Visual bulk scheduling for up to 20 posts (Zoho Social requires CSV import)